What Is an Upper Endoscopy?

 How to Prepare for an Upper Endoscopy

 The doctors at Gastroenterology of Westchester will provide thorough consultations with patients in advance of the upper endoscopy.
 Patients should ensure that the doctor is aware of aware of any allergies, all prescribed medications, and supplements being taken including vitamins, any bleeding problems, heart problems, diabetes, pregnancy, as well as any previous treatments to the esophagus.
-The doctor may advise the patient to stop taking medicines that thin blood or affect clotting prior to the procedure.

 What Happens After the Procedure?